nescioquid/pokeemerald-expansion/docs/team_procedures/expansion_versions.md

 # How to make an Expansion version

-> 📣 _Heads up!
-This process requires write access to the repo._

-_If you need instructions on how to release a new Expansion version, check out the enclosed instruction book. --AsparagusEduardo_
+_If you need instructions on how to release a new Expansion version, check out the enclosed instruction book. --@**AsparagusEduardo**_

+> [!NOTE]
+> _This process requires write access to the repo._

 ### Autogenerating a changelog for the `master` branch

-> 📝 If the changelog you're making is for a minor version (such as 1.13.0), make sure to sync the `upcoming` branch with `master` before starting.
+If the changelog you're making is for a minor version (such as 1.13.0), make sure to sync the `upcoming` branch with `master` before starting.
 Keep in mind that if there are unreleased changes in `master`, they should be made into a patch version released alongside the minor version.

 1. Go to https://github.com/rh-hideout/pokeemerald-expansion/releases.